GP2P/G3P-Online-3D-Viewer/README.md

   - [Canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API): A 2D raster drawing API included in all modern browsers
   - [SVG](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API): A 2D vector drawing framework that enables shapes to be defined via XML.
   - [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API): An API for audio synthesis, analysis, processing, and file playback.
-- A user interface for interaction with your project, which must expose at least six parameters for user control. [tweakpane](https://cocopon.github.io/tweakpane/) is highly recommended for this.
+- A user interface for interaction with your project, which must expose at least four parameters for user control. [tweakpane](https://cocopon.github.io/tweakpane/) is highly recommended for this, but you can also use regular HTML `<input>` tags (the `range` type is useful to create sliders).
 You might also explore interaction by tracking mouse movement via the `window.onmousemove` event handler in tandem with the `event.clientX` and `event.clientY` properties.
 Consider using the [Pointer Events API](https://developer.mozilla.org/en-US/docs/Web/API/Pointer_events) to ensure that that both mouse and touch events will both be supported in your app.
 - Your application should display basic documentation for the user interface when the application first loads.

 The interactive experience should possess a reasonable level of complexity.
 Some examples:
 ### Three.js
 - A generative algorithm creates simple agents that move through a virtual world.
 Your interface controls the behavior / appearance of these agents.
-- A simple 3D game
+- A simple 3D game... you really want this to be a simple as possible or it will be outside the scope of this assignment.
 - An 3D audio visualization of a song of your choosing.
 User interaction should control aspects of the visualization.
 ### Canvas
 - Implement a generative algorithm such as [Conway's Game of Life](https://bitstorm.org/gameoflife/) (or 1D cellular automata) and provide interactive controls.
 Note that the Game of Life has been created by 100s of people using <canvas>; we'll be checking to ensure that your implementation is not a copy of these.